Simple MySQL monitoring

 InnoDB Buffer Pool Health

-The Buffer Pool is the heart of MySQL performance.
+The Buffer Pool is central to MySQL performance.
 These gauges show your Buffer Pool Usage and Hit Rate, indicating how much of your data is being served directly from memory versus slower disk reads.

-A high hit rate means your database is perfectly tuned and responsive.
-Monitoring these metrics helps you decide if you need to allocate more RAM to MySQL to maintain optimal performance as your data grows.
+A high hit rate means your database is serving most of its data from memory.
+Monitoring these metrics helps you decide if you need to allocate more RAM to MySQL as your data grows.

 Start monitoring MySQL for free